barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 We can now move on to programming our PySelenium bot to interact with the Album of The Year site via a Dockerized Selenium WebDriver.

-I like to start by creating a new Python project with a Virtual Environment in PyCharm but you can use any IDE or text editor you prefer.
+I like to start by creating a new Python project with a Virtual Environment in PyCharm, but you can use any IDE or text editor you prefer.
 You can set up your own environment if your editor doesn't automatically configure it for you by executing the command `venv`: